JorgeGali06/SQL-Proyects/Sales analysis proyect/Readme.md

 Recency: When was the last time the customer made a purchase?

-Frequency: How many times did you make purchases in a given period of time?
+Frequency: How many times did the customer make purchases in a given period of time?

 Monetary value: How much has the customer spent on purchases made in that period of time?

-From there, the customer database is segmented, each variable is given a value from 1 to 5, with 1 being the worst score and 5 being the best.
+From there, the customer database is segmented, each variable is given a value from 1 to 4 in this case, with 1 being the worst score for the customer and 4 being the best.